-Jill’s mother taught her to knit and sew at the age of 6.
-She also learned to crochet at age 8.
-Jill learned to make her own clothes from an early age and has experience in machine sewing and machine knitting, rubber stamping, beadwork, spinning, cross stitch, felting, and a multitude of other crafts.
+Jill’s mother taught her to knit and sew at the age of six, and she learned to crochet at age eight.
+Jill learned to make her own clothes early on and has experience in machine sewing and machine knitting, rubber stamping, beadwork, spinning, cross stitch, felting, and a multitude of other crafts.
 She began designing in 2007 and has been published in several knitting and crochet magazines, as well as having designed for many yarn companies.
 She is the author of the book Take the Fear Out of Cables and has contributed designs to several other books.

 Jill’s websites are Woolcrafting.com (dedicated to teaching beginners crochet and felting) and Scarffinity.com (all about scarves).
 Jill also is enthusiastic about Jazzercise and has been a regular instructor since 2014, at her local Jazzercise studio in Conifer, Colorado.